baxt01/horiseon/README.md

-I have taken a starter code for the Horiseon website, I have removed 99.5% of the none semantic tags such as div, I have fixed any broken links in this case it was the link for - **search-engine-optimization**
+I have taken a starter code for the Horiseon website, I have removed 99.5% of the none semantic tags such as div, I have fixed any broken links in this case it was the link for - **search-engine-optimization**, I have taken un-needed sections out of the CSS.
+I have rearranged the order of the CSS elements and classes to follow or more logical system of flow.

 ## Table of Contents (Optional)